mpv-player/mpv/DOCS/man/input.rst

     to the requested amount, and is currently not reading more data.

 ``demuxer-cache-state``
-    Various undocumented or half-documented things.

-    Each entry in ``seekable-ranges`` represents a region in the demuxer cache that can be seeked to.
+    Each entry in ``seekable-ranges`` represents a region in the demuxer cache that can be seeked to, with a ``start`` and ``end`` fields containing the respective timestamps.
 If there are multiple demuxers active, this only returns information about the "main" demuxer, but might be changed in future to return unified information about all demuxers.
 The ranges are in arbitrary order.
 Often, ranges will overlap for a bit, before being joined.